Computer glasses: how to protect your eyes in the digital age

 -

-Prevents irritation and dryness – light filtering and anti-reflective coatings reduce eye strain.
+Prevent irritation and dryness – light filtration and anti-reflection reduce stress on the eyes.

 -